markdr-hue/HO/README.md

 ## About Me

-- Full-time single dad of 3 with a fullt-time job to match that
+- Full-time single dad of 3 with a full-time job to match that
-- If you have mental problems try to seek help, most are fixable
+- If you have mental problems try to seek help.
+Don't suffer in silence
 - Be yourself, don't let anyone decide what to do or think
-- Remember, most people are unaware of the system they live in and go to great lengths to defend it
+- No need to idolize people or companies, most of them are clueless

 ---